Doing the work.

 Passed the Black LGBTQ+ History Project to document and honor overlooked contributions of Black queer pioneers

-Introduced legislation like the Prep DC Act of 2025 to expand access to HIV prevention
+Passed the Prep DC Act of 2025 to expand access to life-saving HIV medication

-Advocated for language access and protections for residents who are deaf or hard of hearing, including the largest such community in DC.
+Advocated for stronger language access and secured protections to ensure residents who are deaf or hard of hearing can fully access government information and services